aurule/npc/docs/invocation.rst

 Running NPC
 ===============================

 NPC is mainly run as a command-line program.
-It also has a QT-based windowed application.

 Command Line Interface
 -------------------------------